openssl/tools/OpenSSL-Query/README.md

 OpenSSL::Query is built to be able to handle several implementations for access to the databases that hold the data.
-The default implementation uses a RESTful API with JSON encoded responses.
+The default implementation uses a RESTful API with JSON encoded responses, OpenSSL::Query::REST.

 Requirements
 ------------